Aliases for CYP2A7 Gene

 GeneCards Summary for CYP2A7 Gene

 CYP2A7 (Cytochrome P450 Family 2 Subfamily A Member 7) is a Protein Coding gene.
-Among its related pathways are Phenytoin Pathway, Pharmacokinetics and cytochrome P450.
+Among its related pathways are Metabolism and Cytochrome P450 - arranged by substrate type.
 GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP2A6.

 UniProtKB/Swiss-Prot for CYP2A7 Gene